 Johnson would develop into a fighter known for his uncustomary approach.
 Rather than beginning his fights aggressively, he would often play with his opponents, so that his verbal sparring with spectators often became more animated than his actual boxing.
 But back then, this was largely a calculated—and not uncommon—ploy, given the financial advantages fighters would reap if a bout went on longer.
 As the fight progressed, Johnson would make greater use of his strength, showing the full scope of his talents in later rounds where he could dispatch with his outmatched opponent.

 Tall, muscular, and overpowering, Johnson could be a fearsome puncher if called upon, but his style was often a response to circumstance.
 For example, in order to avoid inciting the predominantly white audience, he would often carry a lesser white fighter long into a bout, sometimes even physically holding them up to ensure the fight would go what was considered an acceptable length.
 If challenged forcefully, he could earnestly respond with overpowering violence.
-One of the mythical stories often told about the Galveston Giant holds that, during his “exhibition” match with Stanley Ketchel, Johnson punched his opponent so hard that he knocked teeth out of Ketchell’s mouth, some of them sticking to Johnson’s glove.
+One of the mythical stories often told about “The Galveston Giant” holds that, during his “exhibition” match with Stanley Ketchel in 1909, Johnson punched his opponent so hard that he knocked teeth out of Ketchel’s mouth, some of them sticking to Johnson’s glove.

-In 1903, Johnson earned his first title, beating Denver Ed Martin for the World Coloured Heavyweight Championship.
-At the time, this was the apex for a black heavyweight, since they were denied the opportunity to challenge for the world heavyweight title (held at the time by Jim Jeffries) on the basis of race.
-Jeffries, like the legendary John L. Sullivan before him, refused to fight a black man, and retired to his California alfalfa farm after exhausting all “logical” (white) opponents, never having been beaten.
+In 1903, Johnson earned his first title, beating Denver Ed Martin for the World Colored Heavyweight Championship and wins over Joe Jeannette, Sam McVea and Sam Langford followed.
+At the time, this was the apex for a black heavyweight, since they were denied the opportunity to challenge for the true world title, held at that time by James J. Jeffries.
+Jeffries, like the legendary John L. Sullivan before him, refused to fight a black man, and retired undefeated to his California alfalfa farm after exhausting all “logical,” ie. white, opponents.
 Johnson ceaselessly goaded Jeffries into coming out of retirement, but the champion refused, even after Johnson ravaged Jeffries’ brother in a match held in Los Angeles.
-There was no way—Jeffries maintained—that he would lower himself or the reputation of the world heavyweight title by contesting it with a black man.
+There was no way, Jeffries maintained, that he would lower himself, or the reputation of the world heavyweight title, by contesting for it with a black man.

-Johnson’s opportunity came with Jeffries’ retirement, as his vacated title would be claimed by Canadian Tommy Burns.
-Burns, like his white, title-holding predecessors, refused to fight Johnson, but his opposition was perhaps less based on ideology than it was on financial pragmatism.
-When the Australian showman promoter Hugh D. McIntosh agreed to pay both fighters an exorbitant sum to stage the match in Sydney, Burns agreed.
-Johnson went on to win the fight easily, battering the game but hopelessly outclassed Canadian.
+Instead Johnson’s big chance finally came after Jeffries’ retirement, as the championship was claimed by Tommy Burns.
+Burns also refused to fight Johnson, but his opposition was perhaps less based on ideology than on financial pragmatism.
+When Australian promoter Hugh D. McIntosh agreed to pay Burns the hefty sum of thirty thousand dollars to stage the match at Rushcutters Bay in Sydney, the historic fight was on.
+Johnson went on to win easily, battering the game but hopelessly outclassed Canadian.
 Almost inconceivably for the white sporting public, a black man now held the most esteemed title in sports, and some felt Johnson’s reign would signal a hostile insurrection of the long-established racial order.

 Johnson continued to fight, and he eventually lost the title in Cuba to the towering Jess Willard.
 His official professional record ended at 73-13-10 (with seven losses coming late in his life, when his physical skills had long eroded).
 The scope of his legacy, impossibly captured by this short synopsis, is incredibly wide-ranging.
 He was a ferociously independent man, whose open and unapologetic relationships with white women in a time of entrenched racial segregation often put him in very serious—if not outright mortal—danger.
 He was nurtured and driven by eclectic interests, which distinguished him as a reader, a man of fashion, and an inventor (he improved on wrench designs of the time and even filed for and obtained a patent).
 More than a boxer and—as per his wish—always a man, Johnson was killed in a car accident in 1946.